lbl-srg/obc/specification/source/example.rst

    \clearpage

+.. _sec_imp_spe_cas1:

-Improvement to Guideline 36 specification
+Improvement to guideline 36 specification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section describes improvements that we recommend for the Guideline 36 specification, based on the first public review draft :cite:`ASHRAE2016`.
+This section describes improvements that we recommend for the guideline 36 specification, based on the first public review draft :cite:`ASHRAE2016`.

 .. _sec_fre_pro: